DataOmbudsman/incdbscan/README.md

 clusterer.insert(X_1)
 labels_part1 = clusterer.get_cluster_labels(X_1)

-# Insert 2nd batch and get labels of all points as a one-liner
+# Insert 2nd batch and get labels of all points in a one-liner
 labels_all = clusterer.insert(X_2).get_cluster_labels(X)

 # Delete 1st batch and get labels for 2nd batch